temporalio/documentation/docs/temporal.md

 #### Platform-level failure

 A platform-level failure refers to a failure that occurs within the underlying platform or infrastructure that supports an application or system.
-This type of failure can often be transparent to the application, meaning it is not directly visible to the user or application, and can be detected and mitigated at a platform level.
-This is one of the things that Temporal does really well.
-An example of a platform-level failure could be a network connection issue or hardware failure.
+This type of failure can often be transparent to the application, meaning it is not directly visible to the user or application and can be detected and mitigated at a platform level.
+Temporal is made to insulate your application from platform-level failures.
+In Temporal, platform-level failures include network issues, process crashes, hardware failures, and transient errors in downstream services or third-party APIs.

 #### Application-level failure

-An application-level failure, on the other hand, refers to a failure that occurs within the application itself.
+Conversely, an application-level failure refers to a failure that occurs within the application itself.
 This type of failure is directly visible to the user or application and must be detected and mitigated at the application level.
-Temporal cannot mitigate application level failures for you, but Temporal makes it easy to handle failures or debug your application.
+Temporal cannot mitigate application-level failures for you, but Temporal greatly simplifies handling failures and debugging your application.
 An example of an application-level failure could be an error in the application's code or a problem with the input data being used by the application.

 #### Failure handling

 Failure handling is an essential part of an application.
+[Temporal Failures](/kb/failures) is a list of the types of errors that occur in the system.

 For languages that throw (or raise) errors (or exceptions), throwing an error that is not a Temporal Failure from a Workflow fails the <a class="tdlp" href="/tasks#workflow-task">Workflow Task<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Workflow Task?</p><p class="tdlppd">A Workflow Task is a Task that contains the context needed to make progress with a Workflow Execution.</p><p class="tdlplm"><a class="tdlplma" href="/tasks#workflow-task">Learn more</a></p></div></a> (and the Task will be retried until it succeeds), whereas throwing a Temporal Failure (or letting a Temporal Failure propagate from Temporal calls, like an [Activity Failure](/kb/failures#activity-failure) from an Activity call) fails the <a class="tdlp" href="/workflows#workflow-execution">Workflow Execution<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Workflow Execution?</p><p class="tdlppd">A Temporal Workflow Execution is a durable, scalable, reliable, and reactive function execution.
 It is the main unit of execution of a Temporal Application.</p><p class="tdlplm"><a class="tdlplma" href="/workflows#workflow-execution">Learn more</a></p></div></a>.
 For more information, see [Application Failure](/kb/failures#application-failure).